-This depends on the degree of use and on the spot. pollution, but at least every month.
+This depends on the degree of use and on pollution on the spot, but at least every month.

 Even if you get the meter for the first time and after each cleaning, calibration is necessary for a good measurement result.

-Place the pH electrode in the pH4.01 solution and wait for the reading to stabilize.
+Place the pH electrode in the pH 7 solution and wait for the reading to stabilize.

-The electrode now gives a value of pH 4.01 again, if this is not the case, the instrument enables you to this value.
+The electrode now gives a value of pH 7.01 again, if this is not the case, the instrument enables you to change to this value.

 How You must set the instrument depends on the type of instrument, consult the manual for the meter.

-Depending on the type, set the meter manually (turning a screw) or automatically (using a key combination) in.
+Depending on the type, set the meter manually (turning a screw) or automatically (using a key combination).

 pH 7 is exactly centered on the pH scale.